Skip to main content

 Added

-Along with this we see the addition of Chronoboon, a 30 second Reduction to our Tip the Scales Cooldown. nothing too crazy to say here, more uptime on Temporal Burst is always good.
+Along with this, we see the addition of Chronoboon, a 30-second reduction to our Tip the Scales cooldown.
+Nothing too crazy to say here; more uptime on Temporal Burst is always good.

 Final Notes

-Overall, I am quite happy with the Chronowarden changes, though I slightly worried as well.
-In a raid environment it works quite well as the increase in Temporal Anomaly casts and the increase in strength of Echo from Golden Opportunity makes your coverage much stronger.
-Chronowarden also allows Verdant Embrace to shine with Reverberations making it a very strong and effective heal.
-However, in dungeon content, with the loss of Spiritbloom your Dream Breath, Verdant Embrace, and Reversion are all very in contention with each other, and it becomes a lot easier to have that feeling of "running out" that players often struggle with on Preservation.
-This can sometimes lead to need to healing with Chrono Flame which is an extremely bad feeling.
-Not only that, but Chronowarden has always been the "damage" tree via Chrono Flame and After image.
-With healer damage being at an all time low it feels and seems as if Chronowarden has lost a lot of it's oomph in a Dungeon setting, but we will have to see.
+However, in dungeon content, with the loss of Spiritbloom, your Dream Breath, Verdant Embrace, and Reversion end up competing with each other, and it becomes a lot easier to run out of gas, which is something Preservation players often struggle with.
+This can sometimes lead to needing to heal with Chrono Flame, which is an extremely bad feeling.
+Not only that, but Chronowarden has always been the "damage tree" via Chrono Flame and After image.
+With healer damage being at an all-time low, it feels as if Chronowarden has lost a lot of its oomph in a dungeon setting, but we will have to see.

 Flameshaper

 Flameshaper has seen a very large rework after the removal of Engulf.
 You will have a lot more uptime and casts of your Dream Breath and Fire Breath while also massively increasing the throughput of both spells.
-Along with this we see a Rework to Consume Flame and get some new bonuses added in!
+Along with this, we see a rework to Consume Flame and get some new bonuses added in!

 Removed